 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get light headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which supported the tooth.
+They are not roots, they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Coviello and Dr. Starley
+If not, they can be removed by Dr. Coviello or Dr. Starley

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

 - Stiffness (Trimus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event that will resolve in time.

 Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
 Just remove the suture from your mouth and discard it.
 The sutures will be removed approximately one week after surgery.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.